meta-llama/llama-recipes/README.md

 # Llama Recipes: Examples to get started using the Llama models from Meta

 The 'llama-recipes' repository is a companion to the [Llama 2 model](https://github.com/facebookresearch/llama).
-The goal of this repository is to provide example scripts and notebooks to quickly get started with using the Llama models in a variety of use-cases, including fine-tuning for domain adaptation and building LLM-based applications with Llama 2 and other tools in the LLM ecosystem.
+The goal of this repository is to provide a scalable library for fine-tuning Llama 2, along with some example scripts and notebooks to quickly get started with using the Llama 2 models in a variety of use-cases, including fine-tuning for domain adaptation and building LLM-based applications with Llama 2 and other tools in the LLM ecosystem.
 The examples here showcase how to run Llama 2 locally, in the cloud, and on-prem.

 ## Table of Contents